elenderg/PAL-1000/instruções de compilação.md

 `Find the routine given the monikettes.`
 `Destroy the monikettes. `

-218. EMPLOY and POINT statements explicitly refer to other routines, and some terms implicitly refer to other routines (like "a box's center" which is an implicit reference to the function-routine "To put a box's center into a spot.")
+218. EMPLOY and POINT statements explicitly refer to other routines, and some terms implicitly refer to other routines (like "_a box's center_" which is an implicit reference to the function-routine "_To put a box's center into a spot.")
 A routine reference is a list of monikettes that refers to such a routine, and these are the routines we use to compile them:

 `To compile a routine reference given a rider:`
-`If the rider's token is "to", move the rider (compiler rules).` `If the rider is the start of any function, compile the routine reference given the rider (function); exit.` `If the rider's token is "decide", compile the routine reference given the rider (decide).` `Loop.`
+`If the rider's token is "_to", move the rider (compiler rules).` `If the rider is the start of any function, compile the routine reference given the rider (function); exit.` `If the rider's token is "_decide", compile the routine reference given the rider (decide).` `Loop.`
 `If the compiler's abort flag is set, exit.`
 `If the rider's token is blank, exit.`
-`If the rider's token is ".", exit.`
+`If the rider's token is "_.", exit.`
-`If the rider's token is "the", compile the routine reference given the rider (definite article); repeat.` `If the rider's token is any indefinite article, compile the routine reference given the rider (indefinite article); repeat.` `If the rider's token is any monikette string, compile the routine reference given the rider (monikette string); repeat.` `Abort with "'" then the rider's token then "' is not valid in an employ statement." and the rider.`
+`If the rider's token is "_the", compile the routine reference given the rider (definite article); repeat.` `If the rider's token is any indefinite article, compile the routine reference given the rider (indefinite article); repeat.` `If the rider's token is any monikette string, compile the routine reference given the rider (monikette string); repeat.` `Abort with "_'_" then the rider's token then "_' is not valid in an employ statement._" and the rider.`

 `To compile a routine reference given a rider (decide):` `Move the rider (compiler rules).`
-`If the rider's token is not "if", abort with "We always say DECIDE IF, not DECIDE and then '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not "_if", abort with "_We always say DECIDE IF, not DECIDE and then '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`